The Epidemiology of HIV in Canada

 How many people test positive during the immigration process to Canada each year?

-A total of 743 people tested positive during the immigration process to Canada (399 tested in Canada and 344 tested outside of Canada) in 2020.
-This is a decrease from 1,188 in 2019.
-This decrease may be due to the impact of the COVID-19 pandemic in 2020.
+A total of 2,119 people tested positive during the immigration process to Canada (1,032 tested in Canada and 1,087 tested outside of Canada) in 2022.
+This is an increase from 865 in 2021.
+Data suggests that this increase may be due to larger immigration volumes.

 How many babies are born to HIV-positive females in Canada?

-There were 239 babies born to people living with HIV in 2022.
-Six of these infants were confirmed to be HIV positive.
-Two were born to people who did not receive any HIV treatment, three were born to people who received only some treatment and one infant was born to a person whose treatment status was unknown.
+There were 247 babies born to people living with HIV in 2023.
+Five of these infants were confirmed to be HIV positive.
+Three were born to people who did not receive any HIV treatment and two were born to people who received only some treatment.

 Key definitions